lbalbi/big_data_datasets/README.md

 As such, in "Section 2 - Datasets", I present several public datasets and propose the combination of those derived from the same data sources to generate logical contradictions.
 The end goal of this process would be to enrich public KGs with the contradictions generated.

+Negative statements can also contribute to the existence of contradictions as long as they are a negation (through logical inferrence) of any other positive statement.
+Therefore, I also include datasets with negative statements in Section 2.

 ## Section 2 - Datasets
 I present a total of 10 datasets with either opposing or directly negated statements.